Yashwant Dev

 Yashwant Dev (1 November 1926 – 30 October 2018) was a Marathi poet and composer from Maharashtra, India.
 He has contributed scores for many Marathi and Hindi movies.

 Career

 Dev was taught music by his father and made his public debut at All India Radio as a sitar player.
 He worked for Akashwani's Nagpur station in 1960s.
 He gained wide recognition once he launched the TV program Bhavsaragam, which helped make him popular across the Indian state of Maharashtra.
-After his first wife's death, he married Karuna Dev (nee Desai), more famous by her name Neelam Prabhu during her marriage to Marathi stage actor Baban Prabhu when she was a major star in AIR's Shrutikaa program.
+After his first wife's death, he married Karuna Dev (née Desai), more famous by her name Neelam Prabhu during her marriage to Marathi stage actor Baban Prabhu when she was a major star in AIR's Shrutikaa program.
 For both of them, it was their second marriage after the death of first spouse.

 Yashwant Dev had contributed music for over 40 plays in Marathi.

 Death

 Dev died of pneumonia at the Shushrusha Citizens' Co-operative Hospital in Dadar, Mumbai on the 30th of October 2018 and at the age of 91, following a battle with the chikungunya virus.
 His wife Karuna Dev had predeceased him, around 2010.